Skip to main content

 Molecular Mechanisms of Glucocorticoid Resistance

-The concept of is central to understanding the failure of wellness incentives in a stressed population.
+The concept of glucocorticoid resistance is central to understanding the failure of wellness incentives in a stressed population.
 This phenomenon occurs at the cellular level and explains why simply measuring cortisol levels can be misleading.
 The biological effect of cortisol is mediated by the glucocorticoid receptor (GR), a protein found inside virtually all human cells.
 In an unstressed state, cortisol binds to the GR, and the complex translocates to the nucleus to regulate gene expression.

 This regulation occurs via two primary pathways: